axmahr/PcapCleaner/README.md

 ## Why JA3?
 There are domains that communicate both through foreground and background traffic. `bing.com`, e.g., can be requested actively by users but is also used to call up the latest news for the Windows Live Tiles in the background.
-In order to be able to distinguish wether a given connection to such a domain is background traffic or not, JA3 and JA3S fingerprints can be used because different clients and servers are used.
-You can find out more about JA3 in the corresponding (Github repository)[https://github.com/salesforce/ja3]
+In order to be able to distinguish whether a given connection to such a domain is background traffic or not, JA3 and JA3S fingerprints can be used because different clients and servers are used.
+You can find out more about JA3 in the corresponding [Github repository](https://github.com/salesforce/ja3).